volt72/DiscordRaidBots/README.md

 Aaron and Jet - **`"It's time to stop."`**, helping me realize I need to stop raiding.

 clv - I honestly wanted to put your name here because I honestly just look upto you as you create discord bots, your sources are amazing and I hope to continue working with you.

+Martmists - For helping me learn about web api's and learn about /ack.

 Users from the Discord API server - Helping me with problems that occured along the way.